 Text classification is the process of categorizing text into specific groups.
 By using Natural Language Processing (NLP), text classifiers automatically analyse text and set predefined tags or categories based on its content.
-If the data cannot be assigned to specific cateogories, but the data is still analysed or processed automatically, the technique of keyword extraction is more suitable than text classification.
-Read here how you can use keyword extraction to find the most important topics in your customer feedback.

 Large volumes of unstructured text are being uploaded and sent around the world every minute of every day.
 It is hard to extract valuable information from this type of data unless it is organized in a way that can identify the important topics being discussed that are relevant for your business.
 Doing this manually requires a lot of staff and is time-consuming, generating high costs.
 However, automated text analysis tools that use text classifiers with NLP can structure vast amounts of textual data and analyse it in a cost-effective and scalable manner.